dd32/td-gh-ex/readme.txt

 #######################  Changelog ######################
+= 2.1.0 =
+* fixed : slide was still showing up when 'add to a slider' button was unchecked and a slider selected
+* fixed : new image set GPL compatible

 = 2.0.9 =
 * replaced : jquery fancybox with a GPL compatible version
 * removed : icon set non GPL compatible